Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Introduction

 \section{Introduction}

 Network communication has rapidly evolved with the widespread adoption of encryption, heterogeneous device ecosystems, and emerging paradigms such as IoT and Web3~\cite{QUIC-transport-protocol,IoT-security}.
-Today, TLS-based services~\cite{tls1.3-survey}, device-to-cloud telemetry, and decentralized protocols dominate Internet traffic, obscuring application semantics from traditional packet inspection~\cite{encrypted-traffic-analysis}.
+Today, TLS-based services, device-to-cloud telemetry, and decentralized protocols dominate Internet traffic, obscuring application semantics from traditional packet inspection~\cite{encrypted-traffic-analysis}.
 While these advancements improve privacy and availability, they also pose a critical security challenge: malicious activities, such as botnet communications and credential misuse, can hide within encrypted traffic and remain indistinguishable from benign services at the packet level~\cite{cisco-identifying, Robust-detect}.

-Traffic analysis is fundamental to network defense, supporting tasks such as intrusion detection \cite{Deep-Full-Range}, anomaly detection \cite{anomaly-detection}, service attribution \cite{Qos}, and access control.
+Traffic analysis is fundamental to network defense, supporting tasks such as intrusion detection \cite{Deep-Full-Range}, anomaly detection \cite{anomaly-detection} and service attribution \cite{Qos}.
 However, classical machine-learning approaches rely on handcrafted statistical features or protocol signatures, which are fragile under encryption, obfuscation, and protocol mimicry.
-To address these limitations, recent work leverages deep learning models that operate directly on raw byte sequences or image-based representations, achieving higher accuracy on heterogeneous and encrypted traffic \cite{traffic-classification,FS-Net,Deep-packet}.
-Following trends in computer vision (CV) and natural language processing (NLP) \cite{self-supervised}, state-of-the-art (SOTA) pre-trained traffic analysis models increasingly leverage large transformer-based architectures to further improve downstream performance \cite{PERT,ET-BERT,NetGPT,TrafficFormer}.
+To address this, recent work leverages deep learning models that operate directly on raw byte sequences or image-based representations, achieving higher accuracy on heterogeneous and encrypted traffic \cite{traffic-classification,FS-Net}.
+Following trends in computer vision and natural language processing, state-of-the-art (SOTA) pre-trained traffic analysis models increasingly leverage large transformer-based architectures to further improve downstream performance \cite{ET-BERT,NetGPT,TrafficFormer}.